 The key groups who we seek to educate include:

-- Patients and carers to improve care and outcomes
+- Patients and caregivers to improve care and outcomes

-- The public and community to understand and support the patient/carer experience
+- The public and community to understand and support the patient/caregiver experience

 - Government, healthcare system and philanthropic efforts on the need to continuously innovate and develop Australia’s centre of excellence.